-The recent surge in popularity of wood cladding, is not only to do with the great effects it gives us the opportunity to create.
-Wood cladding is also extremely easy to maintain and if properly looked after, can last for many years.
+The recent surge in popularity of wood cladding is not only to do with the opportunity of great effects it gives us to create.
+But, timber cladding is also extremely easy to maintain and if properly looked after, can last for many years.

-Aquanett will help you to return your wood to its natural state and as it has a gel-like consistency, it’s great for applying to vertical surfaces, without the excessive dripping and mess that are associated with a liquid oil remover.
-It also works to prepare your wood for its new coating, by improving adhesion and penetration which are impaired with a previous coating on the surface.
+Aquanett will help you to return your wood to its natural state and as it has a gel-like consistency, it’s great for applying to vertical surfaces, without the excessive dripping and mess that is associated with a liquid oil remover.
+It also works to prepare your wood for its new coating, by improving adhesion and penetration.
+These are compromised with a previous coating on the surface.
 Aquanett is also suitable for environmentally sensitive areas.

 If your wood doesn’t have any pre-existing coatings, you can skip step 1 and move straight to this step.

-It’s important to prepare your wood cladding before applying any finishes.
+It’s important to prepare your cladding before applying any finishes.

 Net-Trol is a non-aggressive wood cleaner, color restorer and neutralizer and will lighten and restore your wood’s natural color without bleaching it.
 Harmless to shrubs and plants, it works in just 15 minutes.

 If you’ve used a stripper, such as Aquanett, Net-Trol is also required as a neutralizer.
 This is essential before you use a finish as it stops the active ingredients in the stripper.